LazerTechnologies/choo-choo-monorepo/docs/webhook-setup.md

 For security, set up webhook signature validation:

-1. Get your `WEBHOOK_ID` and `WEBHOOK_SECRET` from your Neynar developer portal
+1. Get your `WEBHOOK_ID` and webhook secret from your Neynar developer portal
-2. Add them to your environment variables
+2. Add them to your environment variables as `WEBHOOK_ID` and `NEYNAR_WEBHOOK_SECRET`
-3. The webhook endpoint will automatically validate signatures when `WEBHOOK_SECRET` is set
+3. The webhook endpoint will automatically validate signatures when `NEYNAR_WEBHOOK_SECRET` is set

 ## How It Works